A WEEK IN CUBA

 Like all visitors in Cuba, Americans are welcomed by Cubans and will genuinely be curious to know where you are from.
 Cubans feel a close kinship to the U.S. not only due to the proximity but most Cubans have a relative and/or friends who reside in the U.S. Cubans aren’t necessarily outwardly friendly but most will be eager to engage in conversation if it arises.
 As Americans, they are eager to give you a warm welcome and discuss the recent changes to Cuban-American relations and the positive hope for the future.
 The best way to get to know Cuba and its people is from these spontaneous interactions.

-Our programs never have more than 6 participants on any given departure.
+Our scheduled trips never have more than 6 people on any given departure.

-All programs are organized as group tours with a professional Cuban tour leader who is bilingual, you have specialist or local guides where appropriate.
-Working with Cuban tour leaders provides you with opportunities to meet locals and experiences what you would not otherwise be able to attend.
-All tour leaders are professionally certified but more importantly they have a wealth of knowledge about their island that they can share with you.
+All trips are organized with a professional Cuban tour guide who is bilingual, you have specialist or local guides where appropriate.
+Working with Cuban tour guides provides you with opportunities to meet locals and experiences what you would not otherwise be able to attend.
+All tour guides are professionally certified but more importantly, they have a wealth of knowledge about their island that they can share with you.

-Full participation in the scheduled program is required under the OFAC people to people program, participants are able to explore once the scheduled program has finished.
+Full participation in the scheduled trip is required under the OFAC regulations, participants are able to explore once the scheduled activities have finished.